unphased/ply/README.md

 1. Include this library in your webpage.
 2. Enable direct manipulation of page elements using hardware-accelerated transforms by simply marking those elements using `ply-` classes.
-3. Write zero lines of code.
+3. Write zero lines of JavaScript for simple, straightforward interactions (such as draggable elements).
-4. Enjoy the fresh and clean feeling.

 ## Events